Frequently Asked Questions

 What happens if I get sick?

-Tell your hosts immediately and then let the Two Wolves Abroad team know.
+Tell your hosts immediately and then let the Two Wolves team know.
 In most cases your illness can be managed locally with support from your host in consultation with local medical practitioners.
-If the situation becomes more serious, the Two Wolves Abroad team will help to arrange emergency medical assistance or if required.
+If the situation becomes more serious, the Two Wolves team will help to arrange emergency medical assistance or if required.

 Where will I be living in the country?